Serbia's leader says EuroPride won't happen due to threats

 An organizer in Serbia, Goran Miletic, said police must formally ban the march to prevent it from happening.
 If they issue a ban, organizers would file a complaint at Serbia's Constitutional Court.
 He insisted that indoor events planned as part of the week-long celebration can't be banned.

-“The only thing that can happen is for the police to ban the (pride) march,” Miletic said.
-“However, such a hypothetical decision would be contrary to the constitution.”
+Serbia has pledged to protect LGBTQ rights as it seeks EU membership, but increasingly vocal right-wing supporters harass and sometimes attack people based on their presumed sexual orientation or gender identity.
+Opponents of the pride also include the influential Serbian Orthodox Church.

-Serbia pledged to protect LGBTQ rights as it seeks EU membership, but increasingly vocal right-wing supporters harass and sometimes attack people based on their sexual orientation or gender identity.
+The church on Saturday hailed Vucic's announcement, saying the pride serves "to promote LGBT ideology being imposed on Europe and so-called Western world in general.”
+The church also said holding the event would only fuel divisions during a crisis over Kosovo.

-Serbia's right-wing and pro-Russian groups have gained strength in the past several years and some secured parliament seats during the country's April general election.
+Serbia's right-wing and pro-Russian groups have gained strength in the past several years and some secured parliament seats during the country's general election in April.
 Several thousand people recently joined a march in Belgrade against LGBTQ Pride.

-Vucic won another five-year term in the first round of April's vote, and his Serbian Progressive Party won the general election in a landslide.
-The president said Saturday that Brnabic, who has led the previous two governments in Serbia, should lead the new Cabinet that is expected to be formed in the coming weeks.
+Vucic won another five-year term in Apriland his Serbian Progressive Party won the general election in a landslide.
+The president said Saturday that Brnabic, who has led Serbia's previous two governments, should lead the new Cabinet that is expected to be formed in the coming weeks.

 Brnabic first became Serbia's prime minister in 2017, in what was seen as major change for the country that is predominantly conservative and male-dominated.
 Brnabic lives with her female partner, but LGBTQ groups have criticized the prime minister, saying she has done little to improve the position of lesbian, gay, bisexual, transgender and queer individuals in Serbian society.